 The detailed C3 recap you’ve been waiting for.
 Find all the top organic marketing insights and actionable SEO tips from every session, and catch what you missed at Conductor’s annual organic marketing conference.

-After hosting a virtual conference for the last two years, C3 2022 (opens in a new tab) was back in person—along with a live stream option—and better than ever.
+After hosting a virtual conference for the last two years, was back in person—along with a live stream option—and better than ever.
 This year’s 11th annual C3 brought in over 1,000 attendees, with nearly 300 attending in person, underlining how much we all have missed the magic that happens when like-minded, innovative marketers come together.

 Energizing, inspiring, enlightening, electric—this is how attendees described what it felt to move beyond Zoom screen squares and get back to face-to-face sessions and talk all things organic marketing and SEO.
 With more than 14 sessions, 21+ of the best speakers in the business, and countless opportunities to network, every attendee walked away with new actionable SEO insights and winning organic strategies to try out.
 Here are some of the top takeaways, insights, and learns to implement from this year’s conference.

 Top takeaways from C3 2022

 Seth Besmertnik, Co-founder and CEO of Conductor, kicked things off with an inspirational keynote focused on the rapid innovation happening in organic marketing and how Conductor is shaping the future of the industry.

 Heads nodded around the room at New World Stages, and excited chats came in rapid-fire succession as Seth discussed the changing landscape of what consumers are looking for and how it’s only becoming harder to capture their attention as more consumers opt to avoid paid ads for more authentic and trustworthy content.
 But in order to get that attention, he underlined how marketers have to put in the work.